Annual progress reports

 Aim 3: Assess the efficacy of an innovative remediation strategy in our animal model.
 Namely, to feed hemp protein extracts, which we have proven to be extremely effective in sequestering PFAS, to ameliorate adverse health sequelae associated with PFAS exposure.
 Ultimately, our research will be conducted in close collaboration with communities to fulfil their need for information and a long sought-after solution to PFAS contamination.

-Two major mouse studies have been completed which assess the direct impact of PFAS exposure on sperm biology (in vitro study) as well as a 3-month whole animal PFAS exposure model (in vivo study).
-The in vitro study revealed that direct PFAS exposure was not cytotoxic to spermatozoa and nor did it overtly influence their functional profile, with normal rates of capacitation and in vitro fertilization recorded.
-PFAS treatment of spermatozoa did, however, result in a significant delay in the development of the pre-implantation embryos they fertilised.
+We have completed 3 major mouse studies assessing the direct impact of PFAS exposure on sperm biology: (i) in vitro study, (ii) 3-month whole animal PFAS exposure model and (iii) transgenerational study.
+The in vitro study revealed that direct PFAS exposure was not cytotoxic to spermatozoa and nor did it overtly influence their functional profile, with normal rates of in vitro fertilization recorded.
+PFAS treatment of spermatozoa did, however, result in a significant delay in the development of the preimplantation embryos they sired.
 Such development delays were not attributed to a loss of sperm DNA integrity or an elevated burden of oxidative lesions, thus raising the prospect that PFAS exposed spermatozoa may harbor alternative stress signal(s) that are conveyed to the embryo at the moment of syngamy.
-Similarly, the in vivo study has also shown that paternal PFAS exposure can lead to altered patterns of embryonic gene expression.
-Both studies are being prepared for publication.
+Similarly, our 2 in vivo studies have also shown that paternal PFAS exposure can lead to altered patterns of embryonic gene expression.
+Both of these studies are being prepared for publication.
+We are currently undertaking the studies of human cohorts described in Aim 1 and have commenced planning to assess the efficacy of hemp protein remediation strategy in our animal model as described in Aim 3.
+This project is therefore on track to deliver on the stated objectives.

 Impact of exposure pathway and source on PFAS absorption and bioavailability (1186337)